 With the new motherboard, especially when upgrading to a different form factor or generation, you may find that some of your older modules are no longer compatible with the new board.
 This can be the case with your processor and RAM, especially.

 Here are some of the things that may warrant a change along with your motherboard:

-- CPU – if of a different socket
+- CPU – is of a different socket.

-- Case/Chassis – if the motherboard form factor isn’t supported by the case.
+- Case/Chassis – if it doesn’t support the motherboard form factor.

 Also Read: How Much is a Motherboard?

 Upgrading your computer’s motherboard should be an exciting thing to do.
 Apart from the fact that you’re possibly getting a performance boost, you will also get to use newer components that go hand in hand with the new board.

 Here we talked specifically about when to upgrade the motherboard, and there are many reasons why doing so becomes essential.